 Typically, you won’t approach chatbot integration from scratch.
 As we’ve mentioned before, prolific chatbot platforms already exist with pre-made assets and code ready for implementation.
 For example, Botsify features a very comprehensive Facebook-enabled chatbot.
 It can easily be customized to fit your brand’s needs, allowing you to jump straight to results with little to no downtime.

 James Daily, a marketing expert at FlashEssay spoke about chatbots: “I encourage the use of chatbots for recruitment and customer engagement.
-Since their implementation, our website has seen substantial growth in conversion and retention.”
-The platform you choose should be able to provide 24/7 customer support, ongoing monitoring and updates for your chatbot, as well as competitive pricing.
+Since its implementation, our website has seen substantial growth in conversion and retention.”
+The platform you choose should be able to provide 24/7 customer support, ongoing monitoring, and updates for your chatbot, as well as competitive pricing.
 If any or all of these benefits are not present, try looking elsewhere for your perfect chatbot platform.

 It’s important to note that chatbots are machine-learning algorithms.
 This means that they are capable of operating to as much capacity as you allow them to.
-By formulating direct, clear and relevant questions for them, your chatbots will be more than able to interview candidates quickly and efficiently.
+By formulating direct, clear, and relevant questions for them, your chatbots will be more than able to interview candidates quickly and efficiently.

 It’s also good practice to proofread and spellcheck any questions to avoid confusion or misunderstanding with your potential employees.
-In that respect, platforms such as OnlineWritersRating, Hemingway and EssaySupply can prove to be quite effective.
+In that respect, platforms such as OnlineWritersRating, Hemingway, and EssaySupply can prove to be quite effective.
 Once you have a list of questions for your chatbots to use, you can activate them on your social media pages and wait for candidates to submit their answers.